bakerlisa/Pirates/README.md

-# MERN-Deployment
+# Pirates

-🥋 🏆 5 hour exam Full Crud exam

 People, this is a feat for the Gods!
-Literally create a fullstack fully fuctioning project in 5 hours....Wow.
+Literally trying to create a fullstack fully fuctioning project in 5 hours....Wow.
 Try it sometime.
 Its HARD!
 But I'm a badass and I got it done!
-And I may not have had enough tome to make it prestty, but take a look at the code B-E-A-U-T-I-F-U-L!!!

-PS I got top scores for it!
-To get this I had to teach myself a lot of outside work and do additional work on the exam with the same amount of time.
+The only un-Godly thing I didn't get done in that amout of time was styling.
+I could cheat and use a CSS library, but where the fun in that.
+That and I love to style stuff.
+CSS is EASY!
+So I'm gonna take a few hours at some point and make this puppy B-E-A-U-T-I-F-U-L!!!

+Top Accomplishments:
+1. Database creation, ERD, and setup
+2.

 *** Pictures are coming! ****